 Default Mode Network

 A study compared people on LSD, psilocybin, and ayahuasca, to experienced meditators.
 They found similar brain states in both psychedelic experience and meditation.
-They both effected the DMN.
+They both affected the DMN.
 This can create an experience similar to a deep state of relaxation and insight.

-Best Meditations For Psychadelic Experience
+Best Psychadelic Meditations?

-I have used this method for years and I have taught it to many people, and it does indeed lead to a shift in consciousness that could be similar to psychedelics.
+I have used this method for years and I have taught it to many people.
+It does indeed lead to a shift in consciousness that could be like psychedelics.

-Another option would be Tibetan Dream Yoga, which is a method in which we basically lucid dream.
+Another option would be Tibetan Dream Yoga, which is a method in which we lucid dream.
 We achieve consciousness while sleeping.
 I find this to be one of the most “out there” experiences I’ve had as a meditator.

 Finally, Kundalini meditation is one experience I’ll never forget.
 It’s a method where you meditate to awaken Kudalini energy.
-When I did this I found my skin tingling and it was like my whole body was alive.
+When I did this, I found my skin tingling and it was like my whole body was alive.

 The spiritual community tends to be at odds about the use of psychedelics.
 Some believe they are unhealthy and have no place in yoga and meditation training.
 Others consider them valuable tools that can help with spiritual healing.